 Working in the corporate world, I’ve been on the receiving end of major change management transformations – and in several cases I’ve been partially responsible for inflicting them on sizable chunks of the workforce.

-Studies suggests that up to 80% of organisational change initiatives fail.
+Studies suggest that up to 80% of organisational change initiatives fail.
 I contend that one of the major reasons for this dismal performance is that we place all the emphasis on the journey at the expense of the goals.
 Goals give impetus to the journey and without goals your journey is likely to result in aimless wandering in the wilderness.

 Who better to highlight the impact of goals on performance than 20,000 Comrades runners!

-The above graph, shaped in an interesting Christmas tree, pagoda pattern, plots the number of runner that crossed the Comrades 2019 finish line in 15-minute intervals.
+The above graph, shaped in an interesting Christmas tree, pagoda pattern, plots the number of runners that crossed the Comrades 2019 finish line in 15-minute intervals.
 No surprises that the ‘love handles’ are the last 15 minutes before each medal cut-off.

 More runners sneak in between 7:15 and 7:30 for a silver medal than in the preceding two hours.
 The pattern continues for every medal category all the way through to the final 12-hour Vic Lapham medal cut-off.
 Without fail, the final 15 minutes of each medal cut-off dominates the finisher number stats.
 It is quite incredible the effect that a small piece of metal (and the bragging rights that go with it) has on the Comrades runners.